oo13/translatable_phrase_generator/manual.md

 The text doesn't need to enclose quotations ('"', "'", or "`") if it meets these requirements:
    1. The text is not empty.
    1. The text has neither newline, "|", "~", nor "}" except for a part of an expansion.
    1. The beginning of the text is other than the spaces and quotations.
-(The spaces preceding the text are not a part of the text.
+(The spaces, including the comment block, preceding the text are not a part of the text.
 The expansion is a part of the text even if the expansion results the spaces or the empty string.)
    1. The end of the text is not the spaces.
-(The spaces succeeding the text are not a part of the text.
+(The spaces, including the comment block, succeeding the text are not a part of the text.
 The expansion is a part of the text even if the expansion results the spaces or the empty string.)
    1. The text is not followed by a weight number.
 (The number is a part of the text.)

 The text may have expansions, which is a string enclosed by "{" and "}".
 The text can contain "{" only as the beginning of the expansion, and the expansion can include any character except "}".
 The rule is prior to the above rules, for example `" {"} "` is a valid text.